Viet Cong: Launching armed struggle

 A U.S. Air Force Douglas Skyraider drops a white phosphorus bomb on a Viet Cong position in South Vietnam in 1966.

 In January 1966, Australian troops uncovered a tunnel complex that had been used by COSVN.
 Six thousand documents were captured, revealing the inner workings of the VC.
 COSVN retreated to Mimot in Cambodia.
 As a result of an agreement with the Cambodian government made in 1966, weapons for the Viet Cong were shipped to the Cambodian port of Sihanoukville and then trucked to VC bases near the border along the "Sihanouk Trail", which replaced the Ho Chi Minh Trail.

 Many VC units operated at night, and employed terror as a standard tactic.
 Rice procured at gunpoint sustained the Viet Cong.
 Squads were assigned monthly assassination quotas.
-Government employees, especially village and district heads, were the most common targets.
-But there were a wide variety of targets, including clinics and medical personnel.
+Government employees, especially village and district heads, were the most common targets, but there was a wide variety of targets, including clinics and medical personnel.
 Notable VC atrocities include the massacre of over 3,000 unarmed civilians at Huế, 48 killed in the bombing of My Canh floating restaurant in Saigon in June 1965 and a massacre of 252 Montagnards in the village of Đắk Sơn in December 1967 using flamethrowers.
 VC death squads assassinated at least 37,000 civilians in South Vietnam; the real figure was far higher since the data mostly cover 1967–72.
 They also waged a mass murder campaign against civilian hamlets and refugee camps; in the peak war years, nearly a third of all civilian deaths were the result of VC atrocities.
 Ami Pedahzur has written that "the overall volume and lethality of Vietcong terrorism rivals or exceeds all but a handful of terrorist campaigns waged over the last third of the twentieth century".